Happy-Ferret/neje-ui/README.md

 For now it's just a PoC (proof of concept).
 Don't believe me too much. :)

-I believe this works on Linux, Win and OS X, but I have not tested on OS X.

 ### App option of chrome mode
 ![](http://imgur.com/2TSlOIp.gif)